da8y01/gh-blog1/_posts/2016-03-02-accelerando.md

 twitch. a short, sudden jerking or convulsive movement. https://translate.google.com/#en/es/twitch #AccelerandoTerm contracción nerviosa, tic, sacudida, tirón, movimiento.

 Bedridden. confined to bed by sickness or old age. https://translate.google.com/#en/es/Bedridden #AccelerandoTerm postrado en cama.

+Troubadour. a French medieval lyric poet composing and singing in Provençal in the 11th to 13th centuries, especially on the theme of courtly love. https://translate.google.com/#en/es/Troubadour #AccelerandoTerm trovador.

+feral. (especially of an animal) in a wild state, especially after escape from captivity or domestication. https://translate.google.com/#en/es/feral #AccelerandoTerm salvaje.

+angst. a feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. https://translate.google.com/#en/es/angst #AccelerandoTerm angustia, ansiedad.

+gloating. contemplate or dwell on one's own success or another's misfortune with smugness or malignant pleasure. https://translate.google.com/#en/es/gloating #AccelerandoTerm regodeo, relamerse.

+riddance. the action of getting rid of a troublesome or unwanted person or thing. https://translate.google.com/#en/es/riddance #AccelerandoTerm libramiento.

+Good riddance. ¡Vete con viento fresco!